spoddutur/spark-notes/spark_memory_management.md

 **But, why to evict storage than execution memory?**

-Spilled execution data is always going to be read back from disk vs cached data may or may not.
+Spilled execution data is always going to be read back from disk where as cached data may or may not be read back.
 (User might tend to aggressively cache data at times with/without its need.. )

 **What if application relies on caching like a Machine Learning application?**

-We cant just blow away cached data like that in this case.
+We can't just blow away cached data like that in this case.
 So, for this usecase, spark allows user to specify minimal unevictable amount of storage a.k.a cache data.
 Notice this is not a reservation meaning, we don’t pre-allocate a chunk of storage for cache data such that execution cannot borrow from it.
 Rather, only when there’s cached data this value comes into effect..

 ### 3.How is memory shared among different tasks running on the same worker node?
 Ans: **Static Assignment (again!!)** - No matter how many tasks are currently running, if the worker machine has 4 cores, we’ll have 4 fixed slots.